David Satcher (1941- )

 Public domain image

-David Satcher, physicianeducator, and administrator, was born in Anniston, Alabama, on March 2, 1941 to Wilmer and Anne Satcher.
-In 1963 Satcher graduated from Morehouse College in Atlanta, Georgia.
-He earned a M.D. and Ph.D. in cytogenetics from Case Western Reserve University in 1970.
+David Satcher, physician, educator, and administrator, was born in Anniston, Alabama, on March 2, 1941 to Wilmer and Anne Satcher.
+In 1963, Satcher graduated from Morehouse College in Atlanta, Georgia.
+He earned an M.D. and Ph.D. in cytogenetics from Case Western Reserve University in 1970.

-In 1979 Satcher became a professor and later chair of the Department of Community Medicine and Family Practice at Morehouse School of Medicine.
-In the early 1980s, he also served on the faculty of the UCLA School of Medicine and Public Health and the Martin Luther King/ Drew Medical Center in Los Angeles, California, where he developed and chaired the King/ Drew Department of Family Medicine.
-While in his position, Satcher negotiated the agreement with the UCLA School of Medicine and the Board of Regents that created a medical education program at King/ Drew.
+In 1979, Satcher became a professor and later chair of the Department of Community Medicine and Family Practice at Morehouse School of Medicine.
+In the early 1980s, he also served on the faculty of the UCLA School of Medicine and Public Health and the Martin Luther King/Charles R. Drew Medical Center in Los Angeles, California, where he developed and chaired the King/Drew Department of Family Medicine.
+While in his position, Satcher negotiated the agreement with the UCLA School of Medicine and the Board of Regents that created a medical education program at King/Drew.
 In this new program, he directed sickle cell research.
-In 1982, Satcher began his five year presidency at Meharry Medical College in Nashville, Tennessee.
+In 1982, Satcher began his five-year presidency at Meharry Medical College in Nashville, Tennessee.

 In 1988, Satcher began a career in federal government, serving concurrently as Surgeon General and Assistant Secretary for Health.
 The Surgeon General holds the military rank of Vice Admiral in the United States Navy.
 In 1993, he became the Director of the Centers for Disease Control and Prevention and Administrator of the Agency for Toxic Substances and Disease Registry.

-Satcher also holds membership in several prestigious medical associations.
-He is a member of the Institute of Medicine of the National Academies, the American Academy of Family Physicians, the American College of Preventive Medicine, and the American College of Physicians.
+Satcher also belongs to several prestigious medical associations, including the Institute of Medicine of the National Academies, the American Academy of Family Physicians, the American College of Preventive Medicine, and the American College of Physicians.

 Satcher and his wife, Nola, reside in Bethesda, Maryland, and have four children.
 Vice Admiral Satcher is a member of Sigma Pi Phi fraternity.